JaquJaqu/sequence_tagging/README.md

-ONB                 download best model and embeddings for ONB LFT                 download best model and embeddings for LFT ICAB-NER09-Italian  download best model and embeddings for ICAB-NER09-Italian
+ONB                 download best model and embeddings for ONB LFT                 download best model and embeddings for LFT ICAB-NER09-Italian  download best model and embeddings for ICAB-NER09-Italian CONLL2002-NL        download best model and embeddings for ICAB-NER09-Italian

 ```